Discussion about this post

 “It could be that the combination of Callais and supercharged partisan gerrymandering is legally correct.”

 How is this the case?
-What is “legally correct” is not some innate physical attribute of the universe that can be divined through via an exceptionally powerful legal microscope; it is determined by the Court, which is itself largely driven by normative considerations.
-One of those considerations, of course, is the need to apply a somewhat consistent form of legal reasoning—but as evinced by Vieth, a coherent constitutional argument against partisan redistricting was always available to the Court.
+What is “legally correct” is not some innate physical attribute of the universe that can be divined via an exceptionally powerful legal microscope; it is determined by the Court, which itself is largely driven by normative considerations.
+One of those considerations is the need to apply a somewhat consistent form of legal reasoning—but as evinced by Vieth, a coherent constitutional argument against partisan redistricting was always available.

 To suggest that it is “legally correct” for the Court to embrace political practices that lead to the further decay and corruption of our already struggling experiment in democratic governance just seems beyond naive.